Arzhang-shz/multiobj-rl-uav/README.md

 ## Overview

+This project is part of my PhD research.
 - **Dual-Functional Radar-Communication (DFRC):** A single UAV is used to serve communication users and perform ground target localization simultaneously.
 - **Multi-Objective Optimization:** A reinforcement learning framework balances conflicting objectives: communication efficiency and localization precision.
 - **Energy-Constrained Trajectory Design:** UAV motion is constrained by its limited energy capacity, affecting flight time and sensing opportunities.